ACP in the Research-Verification Loop

 Failure detection time < 2 seconds (ACP structured error propagation)

-Fallback success rate >= 90% of requests that fail on primary succeed on fallback
+Fallback success rate 90% of failed requests succeed on fallback

-Evidence packet degradation >= 90% of fallback-served packets contain complete results (vs. primary)
+Evidence packet degradation 90% of fallback-served packets contain complete results

 Discussion